ChrisDeFreitas/guitarjoe/README.md

 # GuitarJoe
 GuitarJoe is a web based tool that allows you to visually explore the guitar fretboard, scales, chords, intervals and notes.
 The current version is a proof of concept.

-You try it via the GitHub.io link that publishes the ./docs folder for public access:  https://chrisdefreitas.github.io/guitarjoe/
+The application is published to the web through GitHub Pages.
+I plan to leave it publicly accessible until it wears out its GitHub welcome.
+So you can use it via the GitHub.io link that publishes the ./docs folder for public access:  https://chrisdefreitas.github.io/guitarjoe

 The goal was to create a tool that would make guitar theory accessible while practicing.
 I was going crazy taking notes and diagraming chords, scales and intervals: I needed a tool to facilitate my understanding so I could focus on the guitar instead of managing scraps of information.
 This application has successfully reduced my hair loss--I hope it has the same effect on you!